USNS Flyer

-USNS Flyer (T-AG-178), was a type C2-S-B1 cargo ship of the United States Navy, built for the Maritime Commission (MC) as Water Witch in service under charter by the Commission to several lines until purchased in 1946 by United States Lines and renamed American Flyer.
-After being placed in the Reserve Fleet 14 December 1964 the title was transferred to the Navy for use as a deep ocean bathymetric survey ship supporting installation of the Sound Surveillance System (SOSUS).
+USNS Flyer (T-AG-178), was a type C2-S-B1 cargo ship built for the Maritime Commission (MC) as Water Witch in service under charter by the commission to several lines until purchased in 1946 by United States Lines and renamed American Flyer.
+After being placed in the Reserve Fleet 14 December 1964 the title was transferred to the United States Navy for use as a deep ocean bathymetric survey ship supporting installation of the Sound Surveillance System (SOSUS).
 The Navy placed the ship in service 9 February 1965 with the name Flyer given on 22 March.
 The ship operated in that role until 1975.

 Construction

 Water Witch was built under Maritime Commission] contract for MC hull 1209 by the Moore Dry Dock Company of Oakland, California, yard number 296.
 The keel was laid on 30 October 1944, and the ship launched on 20 December 1944, sponsored by Miss.
 Margaret Helen Finnel.

 On registration the ship was assigned Official Number 247417 and signal ANQN.
 Registry information for American Flyer shows a crew of 54.